 Conflict can be more subtle, more complex, more interesting than "she says tomayto, he says tomahto."
 Conflict is opposing desires, mismatches, uncertainty, deadlines, pressures, incompatible goals, uneasiness, tension.
 We are all caught up in some of these conflicts every day.
 And so should your characters.
 A convincing story has many conflicts built into it, layered and connected.
 The first layer is inside your characters.
 Once you know what these are, you can use them to make the conflicts between the characters more convincing and interesting.

-You show these internal conflicts not by means of internal dialogue (which is a cop-out and is dull), but by showing your characters responding to their own inner compulsions.
+You show these internal conflicts not by means of internal dialogue (which, if not handled right, can be dull exposition), but by showing your characters responding to their own inner compulsions.
 She, for instance, decides to confront her own self-doubts by taking on a no-win project where the local people are opposing a development.
 She is determined to be hard-nosed, prove she's vice-president material.
 He is always confrontational, fearing that one minute of negotiation would be the first step to becoming a wimp like his father.
 You have a grade-A opposites-attract situation here, yet it is believable because we understand why each of them is acting the way they do, why they are foolishly stubborn, why it's important for each of them to win.

 A good story has more than two people in it.
 Give the rancher a foreman, a friend of the rancher's father.
 They disagree about what the company is doing: the rancher thinks it's wrong, the foreman sees its good points.
 Incompatible goals are a good source of conflict.
 Here are two men who have worked together for years, suddenly on opposite sides of the fence.
 One works for the other, yet is the older man, so we have tensions between different sorts of authority and respect.